alissa-huskey/python-class/docs/lessons/web-apis.md

 > practice.
 This is for a number of reasons, such as that not all modules
 > define the `__all__` variable, that you rarely need or want the entire module
 > in the global namespace, and that it makes it more difficult to tell where a
 > particular variable, function or class came from.
+There are cases where it's
+> useful, but probably best to steer clear if it for now.

 ```python
 from private import *